 A student transferring into the institution with a bachelor's degree will transfer the equivalent of 105 quarter credit hours from the previous baccalaureate degree, including: 46.5 quarter credit hours in general education courses, 42 credits of which are in specific required general education courses; and 75 credits in nursing, to meet the minimum total of 180 quarter credit hours.
 Nursing courses will not be available online.

-Bachelor of Science in Nursing 180 quarter credit hours 48 weeks
+180 quarter credit hours 48 weeks

 Designated General Education Prerequisites